ambitus/linux-containers/examples/grafana/README.md

 The version number may be different than ```latest```.

-**Survey Your Imags**
+**Survey Your Images**

-Now run ```docker images``` from the command line to verify that all 4 of the images you have built exist.
+Now run ```docker images``` from the command line to verify the existence of all 4 images you have just built.
 The sizes of these images should roughly match the values in the image attributes table above.

 ## Run the Containers
 Once the containers have been built, they are ready to run.
 If you have created